All Episodes

 And we said, you know, we've got to find some way to get everybody in the system, everybody to pay their fair share to make sure that everybody has health insurance, that nobody's getting a free ride on everybody else.

-And we came up with a plan that in fact gets everybody health insurance.
+And we came up with a plan that, in fact, gets everybody health insurance.

-But first we had to get the cost of health insurance down so some people who hadn't bought policies could afford them.
+First, we had to get the cost of health insurance down so some people who hadn't bought policies could afford them.

-Then we had to find a way to help people who couldn't afford uh uh buying insurance entirely themselves, we had to give them some help.
+Then we had to find a way to help people who couldn't afford buying insurance entirely themselves.

-Uh and because the Democrats have been saying for years uh that that having so many people uninsured is a national uh uh embarrassment.
+Well, you know, it really is something that I think surprised a lot of my Democratic friends because the Democrats have been saying for years that having so many people uninsured is a national embarrassment.

-But what what they don't go on to say is that most of these Americans get free care if they get sick.
+But what they don't go on to say is that most of these Americans get free care if they get sick.

-Because if they get ill, if they have a heart attack or they break an arm or a leg, they show up at the emergency room and they get treated.
+Because if they get ill, if they have a heart attack or they break an arm or a leg, they show up at the emergency room and they get treated, and that cost is passed on to everybody else.

 So a lot of people are getting coverage without having to pay anything whatsoever, and that's wrong.

-And so we took a Republican conservative approach to dealing with a problem that Democrats and Republicans agree on, and that is that we got a lot of people without insurance and we want to get them covered.
+And so we took a Republican, conservative approach to dealing with a problem that Democrats and Republicans agree on, and that is that we got a lot of people without insurance, and we want to get them covered.

-What the the big surprise to us was by insisting that everybody pay what they could afford, we're able to make sure that everybody is able to get insurance, even those that need a little help from government, without us having to raise taxes.
+The big surprise to us was by insisting that everybody pay what they could afford, we're able to make sure that everybody is able to get insurance, even those that need a little help from government, without us having to raise taxes.

 There's no reason for us to go get new pools of money.